fsfe/reuse-docs/spec.md

       4.4](https://spdx.github.io/spdx-spec/conformance/#44-standard-data-format-requirements)
       (example: `sbom.spdx.json`).

-- SPDX Specification --- SPDX specification, version 2.1; as available on
+- SPDX Specification --- SPDX specification, version 2.2.1; as available on
   <https://spdx.org/specifications>.

 - SPDX License Identifier --- SPDX short-form identifier, as defined in SPDX Specification.
 See also <https://spdx.org/ids> for a short introduction and examples.

-- SPDX License Expression --- as defined in SPDX Specification, Appendix IV, at <https://spdx.org/spdx-specification-21-web-version#h.jxpfx0ykyb60>.
+- SPDX License Expression --- as defined in SPDX Specification, Annex D, at <https://spdx.github.io/spdx-spec/SPDX-license-expressions/>.

 - SPDX License List --- a list of commonly found licenses and exceptions; as available on <https://spdx.org/licenses/>.